clmccart/mlopstemplate/README.md

 ```
 **fill in**

+## Data Preprocessing
+In order to add preprocessing steps, add functions to the DataProcessor class.
+Make sure these functions are covered with tests and called in sequential order in the preprocess function.
+All preprocessing functions should follow the same interface in that they take in a dataframe as a parameter and return a transformed dataframe as a return object.

 ## Experimentation
 Experiment in jupyter notebooks
 Save your experiment notebook in the experiment_nbs directory with your alias as a prefix.